revathys/CustomerCoupons/README.md

 **Analysis**

-The code used for the analysis can be found [here](jupyter_note/prompt.ipynb) My findings have been mapped as a bar graph as seen below.
+The code used for the analysis can be found [here](jupyter_note/coupons.ipynb)

+My findings have been mapped as a bar graph as seen below.
 ![img.png](images/img.png)

-The above plot makes it very apparent that people who travel with a passenger but no kids, and are not working in the Farming Fishing & Forestry industry and who already visits high cost retaurants more than once a month tend to accept the coupons more(77%).
-They are folloed closely by people who goes to high cost restaurants more than 3 times a month(64%).
+The above plot makes it very apparent that people who travel with a passenger but no kids, and are not working in the Farming Fishing & Forestry industry and who already visits expensive restaurants more than once a month tend to accept the coupons more(77%).
+They are followed closely by people who goes to expensive restaurants more than 3 times a month(64%).